 To not to know what happened in former times is to continue always a child.
 Cicero

-History is not just about learning dates, but develops a pupil’s ability to think logically, debate and discuss rationally, be creative and sharpen their literacy.
+Despite its reputation, History is not just about learning dates.
+Historians at Prior Park College develop the ability to think logically, debate and discuss rationally, be creative and improve literacy.

 History is highly rewarding.
 It is the study of significant historical developments over a period of time, and the study in depth, of a period of major historical change or development and associated primary evidence.
 Pupils are encouraged to think for themselves and to have their own opinions.